NDZL/-blog-WSC-DEV-UG/README.md

 ## Foreword
 This blog is an annex to the Zebra Workstation Connect User Guide for Developers (wsc-dev-ug.pdf) and is published at the following address https://developer.zebra.com/blog/streamlining-workstation-connect-configuration-step-step-guide-developers

-It's aiming at supporting developers with an annotated sample project that sits at https://github.com/xxxx/ABDC
+It's aiming at supporting developers with an annotated sample project that sits at https://github.com/ZebraDevs/WSC-DEV-UG-SampleApp (Java) and https://github.com/ZebraDevs/WSC-MAUI-SampleApp (.NET MAUI, C#)

 A more thorough introduction to Zebra Workstation Connect (ZWC or WSC) is found in the Zebra DevCon 2023 archive.
 For slides and videos, visit